jbukoski/personal_website/content/publications.md

 #### Technical Documents

+Wilson, S.J., Metzel, R., Harrigan, E., Sprenkle-Hyppolite, S., Begeladze,S., **Bukoski,J.J.**, Donatti, C., Hillman, I. 2022.
+Where to restore?
+Using spatialdata to inform restoration prioritization for climate, biodiversity, and community benefits. *Conservation International*.

 **Bukoski, J.J.**, and Holland, T. 2019.
 Strategic environmental and social assessment (SESA) for reducing emissions from deforestation and forest degradation (REDD+) in Vanuatu: Scoping report.
 Report submitted to: The World Bank & the Department of Forestry of the Republic of Vanuatu. *Climate Law & Policy*.

-Broadhead, J.S., **Bukoski, J.J.** and Nikolai Beresnev.
-2016.
+Broadhead, J.S., **Bukoski, J.J.**, Beresnev, N. 2016.
 Mangrove carbon stock estimator and monitoring guide.
 United Nations Food and Agricultural Organization, Regional Office for the Asia Pacific (UN FAO-RAP), United States Agency for International Development, Lowering Emissions in Asia's Forests (USAID LEAF) & International Union for the Conservation of Nature (IUCN).

 Saah, D., Manley, P., Chen, Q., O’Neil-Dunne, J., White, A., Moody, T., Freed, T., **Bukoski, J.**, Moghaddas, J. 2016.
 Monitoring desired conditions for vegetation and wildlife habitat: An independent test of proposed indicators for monitoring vegetation in the Lake Tahoe Basin.
 Report submitted to: US Forest Service Pacific Southwest Research Station – SNPLMA Round 10 Science Project.
 73 pp.